How to Use INDEX MATCH with Multiple Criteria in Excel (3 Ways)

 Excel INDEX MATCH Multiple Criteria

-In this case, we have used two MATCH functions to match values from the dataset.
-One match for the row and the other for the column.
-Both the MATCH formula is nested inside an INDEX function which works perfectly.
+We have used two MATCH functions to match values from the dataset, one match for the row and the other for the column.
+Both MATCH formulas are nested inside an INDEX function.

-• The first MATCH formula matches the product name T-Shirt will the values in the row (B6 and B7).
+• The first MATCH formula matches the product name T-Shirt with the values in the column B (B6 and B7).

-• Both the MATCH formula is nested inside the INDEX formula as the second argument.
+• Both MATCH formulas are nested inside the INDEX formula as the second argument.
 The first argument of the INDEX formula takes the first argument as the range of data from which output will be extracted and the third is 0 for an exact match.

 Read More: INDEX MATCH Formula with Multiple Criteria in Different Sheet